Clairvaux Newsletter

 What is the Nationally Consistent Collection of Data?
 Schools must now complete the Nationally Consistent Collection of Data on School Students with Disability (NCCD) every year.
 It counts the number of students who receive additional adjustments or “help” at school because of a disability.
 The NCCD helps governments plan for the needs of students with disability.

-Please click on this link to view further 2026 information.
+Please click on this link to view further 2026 information from the NCCD website or here for VCEA information.

 Prep news Term 2 2026